jbcaron/RustFlightX/README.md

 ## Introduction

 Welcome to the Rust Autonomous Drone Project repository.
 This open-source project aims to develop an autonomous drone system for a 2-meter wingspan motor glider using Rust as the programming language.
-The drone is designed to be controlled by either the RP2040 or ESP32 microcontroller, providing an affordable and flexible solution for hobbyists and drone enthusiasts.
+The drone is designed to be controlled by the ESP32 microcontroller with RTOS, providing an affordable and flexible solution for hobbyists and drone enthusiasts.

 ## Project Overview